 Plot: Ash has arrived in Pewter City and notices a poster about the upcoming Pokemon League Championships on the Pokemon Center wall.
-In order to enter, you need to travel to various Pokemon Gyms throughout Kanto and defeat the leaders of the Gyms in order to obtain at least eight badges that will later be presented to the league as qualification.
-Ash gears up to join the tournament, and he’s directed to a Gym right there in Pewter City lead by someone named Brock.
+In order to enter, you need to travel to various Pokemon Gyms throughout Kanto and defeat the Leaders of the Gyms in order to obtain at least eight Badges that will later be presented to the League as qualification.
+Ash gears up to join the tournament, and he’s directed to a Gym right in Pewter City, lead by someone named Brock.

 Ash arrives and meets the stone-faced (hehe puns) Brock who accepts his challenge.
 He starts with the giant Onix while Ash starts with Pikachu.
-The little yellow mouse is intimidated by the huge snake made of rocks, but agrees to battle anyway.
-Pikachu’s electric attacks are not powerful enough to harm Onix, so he easily gains the upperhand.
+The little yellow mouse is intimidated by the huge snake made of boulders, but agrees to battle anyway.
+Pikachu’s electric attacks have no effect on Onix, so Onix easily gains the upperhand.

-Onix binds Pikachu and Ash finds he’s unable to recall him so he’s forced to forfeit before Pikachu gets hurt.
+Onix binds Pikachu, and Ash is blocked from recalling him, so he’s forced to forfeit before Pikachu gets hurt.

-The next day, Ash asks for a rematch against Brock and with Misty as well as all of Brock’s sisters and brothers watching, they battle once again.
+The next day, Ash asks for a rematch against Brock.
+With Misty as well as all of Brock’s sisters and brothers watching, they battle once again.

 Brock starts out this time with Geodude while Ash starts off with Pidgeotto.
-However, Pidgeotto’s almost completely ineffective against Geodude, so Ash is forced to recall him and sends out Pikachu.
+However, Pidgeotto’s almost completely ineffective against Geodude, so Ash is forced to recall it.
+Ash then sends out Pikachu.
 Powered up Pikachu is able to take out Geodude with a single blow, but Onix proves he won’t make things that easy.

-While Pikachu’s putting up a better fight, even damaging the Gym with its power, Onix still is too powerful for him and ends up trapping him in a Bind once more.
-Brock calls off the attack this time for fear of hurting Pikachu, but Ash won’t stop the match.
+While Pikachu’s putting up a better fight than before, even damaging the Gym with his power, Onix is still too powerful for him and ends up trapping him in a Bind once more.
+Brock calls off the attack, this time for fear of hurting Pikachu, but Ash won’t stop the match.

 Brock later catches up with him and offers him the Boulder Badge for his kindness towards his Pokemon.
-Ash accepts and Brock reveals that he’d rather be a great Pokemon Breeder than a Gym Leader or a trainer, but since he has his brothers and sisters to care for, he can’t follow that dream so he tells Ash to do it for him.
+Ash accepts, and Brock reveals that he’d rather be a great Pokemon Breeder than a Gym Leader or a Trainer, but since he has his brothers and sisters to care for, he can’t follow that dream.
+He tells Ash to do it for him.

 Just then, Flint arrives and reveals himself to be Brock’s estranged father who offers to finally return home and take care of his family while Brock goes off on his own journey.
 They all depart for the next city and the next Gym with Ash’s shiny new Boulder Badge proudly pinned to his vest.